VictorSuarezL/vsslledo/content/home/teaching.md

 +++

-I was the teaching instructor for the following course:
+I was the teaching instructor for the following courses:

 - Data Analysis I, Grade of Psychology at European University Miguel de Cervantes (2017/18)
 - Suvery Methodology in III Social Research Professional Course (2016/17)